A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Proof of Lemma

-\subsection{Proof of Lemma \ref{lemma1}}
+\section{Proof of Lemma \ref{lemma1}}

-\begin{proof} Item (a) is the same as Lemma 4.1 in \cite{schenato2007foundations}.
-We will prove Item (b) and (c).
-Assume that the latest successful transmission occurs at time $k_0$ where $k_0\leq k$.
-From Eq. (\ref{update_state}), we have
+\begin{pf} Item (a) is the same as Lemma 4.1 in \cite{schenato2007foundations}.
+Item (b) can be proved based on \cite{demirel2018tradeoffs}.
+For that purpose, define Assume that the latest successful transmission occurs at time $k_0$ where $k_0\leq k$.
+According to Eq.
+(27) in \cite{demirel2018tradeoffs}, we have